brotabrr/dumfack/knownbugs.md

+# if you find any bugs please use `user.report.whatever you gotta report` command!

 ## High Priority
 ### if there are any major High Priority bugs the bot might stay down until they are fixed, usually takes hours - day
 ---